Tensor Networks for Explainable Machine Learning in Cybersecurity: MPS interpretability

 In quantum-mechanical terms, the Von Neumann Entropy measures the degree of entanglement between two systems.
 In particular, the entropy of a subsystem $A$ and the rest of the system is defined as \beq S \equiv - {\rm Tr}\left( \rho_A \log \rho_A\right), \eeq being $\rho_A$ the RDM of subsystem $A$.
 In our setting, the entropy of a single MPS site measures the degree of entanglement between the feature corresponding to that site and the rest of the features in the system.
 In machine learning jargon, this is a measure of the contextual interdependencies of the features in the model.

 The concept of Von Neumann Entropy is analogous to the Shannon entropy in classical information theory \cite{shannon} but adapted for quantum systems and reduced density matrices.
 In the end, the Von Neuamn entropy of a RDM is nothing but the Shannon entropy of its eigenvalues.
 It quantifies the correlation between a subsystem with the rest of the system, thus providing insight into how independent a feature is within the broader data context.
-This metric is pivotal in our analysis of anomaly detection, and provides insight into which features are independent and which are context-dependent.
+This metric plays a crucial role in cybersecurity anomaly detection, as it helps distinguish between features that contribute independently to an event and those that are contextually bound to cyber threats.
+Features with high entropy often indicate complex dependencies, such as coordinated attacks or lateral movements within a compromised network, while low-entropy features may correspond to isolated system events.
 This allows to differentiate between what might be deemed normal and anomalous within a dataset, effectively utilizing ``context" to pinpoint deviations.

 In Fig.\ref{Fig6}, we present the Von Neumann entropy calculated for each feature within our dataset.
 It is evident from the plot that certain features exhibit higher entropy values, e.g., features 8, 12, 14, and 20.
 Such high values of the entropy are indicative of a substantial degree of correlation with other features.
 Conversely, features 2, 9, and 15 have entropies less than 0.2, suggesting low correlation with other features and therefore hig degree of independence.